colurw/flight_sim_GNN/readme.md

 ## The Flight Simulator

-The Plane() class holds its current position and motion parameters as properties, and updates these each processor cycle according to its built-in physics model.
+Environment.py contains the Plane() class, which holds its current position and motion parameters as properties, and updates these each processor cycle according to its physics model.

-Each instance is also aware of its competitor's location and motion parameters, and has the ability to manoeuvre to gain an advantage, or to fire its cannon.
-Various performance metrics are tallied, such as how close its shot-string was to the enemy plane, hits taken, length of flight, and making full use of the flight envelope.
+An opponent Plane() instance can be designated as a target, so that each instance is aware of its competitor's location and motion parameters.
+Each has the ability to manoeuvre to gain an advantage, or to fire its cannon.
+Various performance metrics are tallied, such as length of flight, how close a shot-string was to the enemy plane, hits taken, and for making full use of the flight envelope.

-A simple autopilot is available, to provide a long-lived moving target in the early stages of training.
-This can be replaced with an instance of GeneticNeuralNetwork().
+Plane() instances also have a basis autopilot is option, to provide a long-lived moving target in the eariest stages of training, when this can be replaced with an instance of GeneticNeuralNetwork().

 ## The Viewer